-This Brown Rice and Black Bean Salad is the perfect dish to take to any potluck and is always a hit.
+This Brown Rice and Black Bean Salad is the perfect dish to make and eat all week!
 You can add chicken or shrimp, but it’s filling without added protein too.

 Brown Rice & Black Bean Salad with Avocado & Cilantro

 Serves 4-8 people

 Serving sizes will vary, depending on whether it’s a side dish or an entree!

 2-3 cups cooked black beans (if using canned, use two 15 oz cans, drained and rinsed)